nimbix/jarvice-helm/README.md

 * kubernetes-dashboard:

-While not required, to ease in the monitoring of JARVICE in the kubernetes cluster, it is recommended that the kubernetes-dashboard is installed into the cluster.
+While not required, to ease the monitoring of JARVICE in the kubernetes cluster, it is recommended that the kubernetes-dashboard is installed into the cluster.